Pengyu-Li-2002/Pengyu-Li-2002/README.md

 ---

 ### 🚀 About Me
 I received the B.S. in 2024 from [NCU (Nanchang University)](https://www.ncu.edu.cn/), is pursuing the M.S. at [SCUT (South China University of Technology)](https://www.scut.edu.cn/).

 My research interests include LLMs, machine learning, and time series anomaly detection. 😃😃😃

 I used to work as a product manager at an AI game development company for approximately three months.
-Currently, I am working as an intern algorithm researcher in the model training team of an artificial intelligence (AI) unicorn enterprise in Shenzhen.
+Currently, I am working as an intern algorithm researcher in an artificial intelligence (AI) unicorn enterprise in Shenzhen.

 ### 💻 Technical Expertise
 - **Languages**: Python